Kangaroux/go-wow-srp6/README.md

 > The [Gtker guide](https://gtker.com/implementation-guide-for-the-world-of-warcraft-flavor-of-srp6/#srp6-overview) provides an approachable and comprehensive look at SRP6.
 This library is heavily based on this guide.

 SRP6 is a protocol used to authenticate users over an insecure connection.
-The client and server do a series of handshakes to prove to each other that they know the user's password.
+The client and server do a series of handshakes to prove they both know the password.
 At the end of the exchange, both parties will have a shared session key.

 Prior to login, the user registers an account.
-The server stores the username, salt, and password verifier.
+The server stores the username, salt, and [password verifier](https://pkg.go.dev/github.com/kangaroux/go-wow-srp6#PasswordVerifier).

 At the login screen, after the user has entered their username and password, the handshaking begins:

 1. Client sends the username (challenge).
 2. Server responds with the salt, the server's public key, and some parameters (challenge reply).